Ripple Labs: Political activities

 In December 2023, Ripple contributed $25 million towards the establishment of a super PAC called Fairshake, along with two affiliated super PACs, collectively raising $78 million from cryptocurrency industry companies, executives and investors.
 In May 2024, Axios reported that CEO Brad Garlinghouse had announced the donation by Ripple of an additional $25 million, with a pledge to give $25 million more each year for "as long as there are crypto naysayers slandering the industry".
 The Hill reported that more than $10 million of the super PAC's spending went toward opposing the California Democratic Senate primary bid of Katie Porter, who lost in the March 2024 primary.
 As of June 2024, CNBC reported that Fairshake had backed the winning candidate in 33 of the 35 House and Senate primary races it had entered.

 In May 2025, Politico reported that Ripple Labs had hired the Washington lobbying firm Ballard Partners, a firm closely connected to the Trump administration.
 The article noted that a Ballard associate had drafted a social-media post promoting the cryptocurrency XRP and that President Trump later expressed anger after discovering Ripple’s engagement with Ballard.

+Ripple donated $5 million to Trump's 2025 inaugural.
 In 2025, Ripple was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.

+In 2026, Ripple donated $48 million to Fairshake and $1 million to support Republican John Deaton in the 2026 United States Senate election in Massachusetts.